jetsup/s3-phone/README.md

 -   [ ] Replace all the callback directive strings with enum.
 -   [ ] Save all WiFi password to storage.
+-   [ ] Make it to accommodate different screen sizes.
+-   [ ] Add save or cancel dialog when you press the back menu button on the navigation bar.